Zero-Tang/NoirVisor/README.md

 As the USB flash stick is ready, enter your firmware settings and set it prior to the operating system.
 Disable Secure Boot feature unless you can sign the executable. <br>
 NoirVisor has defined its own vendor GUID `{2B1F2A1E-DBDF-44AC-DABCC7A130E2E71E}`.
 Developments regarding Layered Hypervisor would require accessing NoirVisor's UEFI variables.

+# Documents
+This repository provides [additional documents](/doc/readme.md) which help new developers to join development.

 # Detection of NoirVisor
 As specified in AMD64 Architecture Programming Manual, `CPUID.EAX=1.ECX[bit 31]` indicates hypervisor presence.
 So NoirVisor will set this bit.
 For CPUID instruction, since AMD defines that function leaves 0x40000000-0x400000FF are reserved for hypervisor use, we will use them.
 Most hypervisors defines leaf 0x40000000 is used to identify hypervisor vendor.
 The string constructed by register sequence EBX-ECX-EDX is used to identify vendor of hypervisor.
 For example, VMware hypervisor vendor string is `VMwareVMware`.
 In NoirVisor, hypervisor vendor string is defined as `NoirVisor ZT`.